-The best way to restore your credit after a bankruptcy is to first and foremost keep up-to-date on your monthly payments for any debts that weren’t included in the bankruptcy, such as your mortgage or car payment.
-But the next most important thing to do is get a new loan and make on-time payments each and every month.
+One way to restore your credit after a bankruptcy is to first and foremost keep up-to-date on your monthly payments for any debts that weren’t included in the bankruptcy, such as your mortgage or car payment.
+But another thing you can do is get a new loan and make on-time payments each and every month.
 Here’s where most people fail to take action.
 They assume there’s no way they can get any new credit with a recent bankruptcy filing.
-Again, not true!
+Again, not necessarily true!
 The whole point of a fresh start program is to do exactly that – extend you some credit in spite of your bankruptcy filing.
-Many traditional lenders are unwilling to do this, but lenders with fresh start programs are ready to help.
+While many lenders are unwilling to do this, but lenders with fresh start programs are ready to help.

 The most important thing to keep in mind with any bankruptcy-related fresh start program is that in order to reap the credit-rebuilding benefits, you have to make your monthly payments on-time every time, so make sure you don’t take on a loan with payments you can’t afford.